darkfeline/animanager/doc/install.rst

   $ make INSTALL_FLAGS=--user install

 This requires setuptools_ for Python 3.
-You can also install Animanager's development dependencies, which includes setuptools, among other useful packages when building from source (see :ref:`requirements`).
+You can also install Animanager's development dependencies, which includes setuptools, when building from source (see :ref:`requirements`).

 .. _setuptools: https://pythonhosted.org/setuptools/